 Start with overripe, spotty bananas.
 Peel the bananas.
 Slice them into chucks.
 Place them onto a single layer on a silicon mat or parchment paper.
 Place in freezer until solid.
 Transfer to a freezer bag.
 Voila.
 You’ll have bananas next time a craving hits.

-Mascarpone vs. Cream Cheese?
+What’s the Difference between Mascarpone and Cream Cheese?

 - 1 egg